transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 ```

 Changing the following lines is enough to fix it.
 It needs to take an extra 1 off the h and v
-values, and also use the loop's values to calculate the position where the cell should be drawn
+values when the sprite is reversed, and also use the loop's values to calculate the position where
-instead of using the previously calculated cell positions, which have already been reversed.
+the cell should be drawn instead of using the previously calculated cell positions, which have
+already been reversed.

 ```rust
     let h = if !h_rev { ih } else { size_h - 1 - ih };